pauliacomi/scipaper-latex-class/README.md

-Custom Latex class I use for preprints and the like
+Custom Latex class I use for my publication preprints.

+Check ``example.tex`` for a minimal document.